puyet/Projet_Nero/README.md

 -SpikesTable4.txt : version d of the output graphs generated with jupyter

 #How to compile the program:
+1. clear the file Build
+2. create a new file called build
+3. go in this file and write in the terminal cmake ..
-1. make
+4. write make
-2. use the command ./neuron_unittest in the terminal to se the results of the gtest
+5. use the command ./neuron_unittest in the terminal to se the results of the gtest
-3. use the command ./NetworkTest in the terminal to run the simualtion of a network and its neurons.
+6. use the command ./NetworkTest in the terminal to run the simualtion of a network and its neurons.

 Laura Puyet SV BAIII Projet_Neuro EPFL 2017